abduh3131/port/README.md

 npm run dev
 ```

-Open the dev server URL (shown in the terminal) in your browser to explore the site.
+Update the profile copy, project data, and contact links to match your own story.
+Replace `public/resume.pdf` with your actual
+CV for the download button.

-## Adding projects
+## Extending projects

 Projects live in [`src/data/projects.js`](src/data/projects.js).
-Add a new object with titles, descriptions, technologies, links, and image paths.
-Drop accompanying artwork into `public/projects/` to display it automatically.
+Add new entries with titles, descriptions, tech stacks, and
+image paths (stored in `public/projects/`).
+The `ProjectCard` component will render them automatically with animations,
+ensuring the gallery stays future-proof.